ryanditzel/u3_lesson_sequelize_intro/README.md

 # Sequelize

-### Getting started

-1. Fork
-1. Clone

 ### Learning Objectives

  - Describe what an ORM is and why we would use one
  - Model a database using an ORM
- - Create a Sequelize model of a database table
- - Insert data with model methods
- - Target a specific record in a database using Sequelize model methods and operators

 ### Prior to this Lesson
 _Students should already be able to..._